-COCKPIT DINETTE TABLE - OPTIONAL
+COCKPIT DINETTE TABLE -OPTIONAL

-Remove the j-shaped table leg from the storage bag stored in the port bow storage.
+Remove the j-shaped table leg from the starboard bow storage area.
 Slide the leg into its mounting support.
 Slide the table top onto the leg.
 If your table top has a lever, tighten the lever.